The FloatHouse River Kwai Resort

 It is possible to jump into the river from your deck and float down to the end of the jetty before climbing back up (life jackets are recommended for this).
 The open areas and running water does mean this is only suitable for couple or families with older children.

-There is a main restaurant which serves an international buffet and a la carte options in a relaxed atmosphere.
+There is a main restaurant which serves an international buffet for breakfast and lunch, and a la carte or set menu options for dinner.
+The food comforting and homely, and the atmosphere is relaxed.

 Each villa at The FloatHouse is cheerfully but tastefully decorated in Thai folk style, with lots of natural materials.
 You will have your own deck with deckchairs and a bench swing.
 The rooms are air-conditioned and en-suite with rainshowers.